hyperdxio/hyperdx-aws-serverless/python3/kinesis/README.md

 Click **Upload**, and choose the zip file you created earlier (`logzio-kinesis.zip`).

-In the _Environment variables_ section, set your Logz.io account token, URL, and log type, and any other variables that you need to use.
+In the _Environment variables_ section, set your HyperDX account token, URL, and log type, and any other variables that you need to use.

 ###### Environment variables